-STAFF REPORT FOR May 20, 2009 CPA2007-49 PAGE 8 OF 25 GOAL 17: BUCKINGHAM.
-To manage the future growth in the Buckingham area; to preserve the existing agricultural land use pattern; to diversify the choice of housing for Lee County by maintaining and enhancing the historic rural character; and to protect the unique historical and environmental values of the Buckingham community.

-The boundaries of the Buckingham community shall be extended to the Buckingham Planning Community Boundaries.
-For the purposes of this plan, the precise boundaries of the Buckingham area are indicated on the Future Land Use Map Series, Map 1, Page 2 of 6, Special Treatment Areas.
-Lee Plan Map 16, as amended August 13, 2007 (Adopted by Ordinance No. 98-09; amended by Ordinance No. 02-02, 07-09, 07-13).
+GOAL 17: BUCKINGHAM.
+To manage the future growth in the Buckingham area to preserve the existing agricultural land use pattern; to diversify the choice of housing for Lee County by maintaining and enhancing the historic rural character; and to protect the unique historical and environmental values of the Buckingham Community.
+The boundaries of the Buckingham community shall be extended to the Buckingham Planning Community boundaries.
+For the purposes of this plan, the precise boundaries of Buckingham are indicated on the Future Land Use Map Lee Plan Map 16, as amended August 13, 2007.

 The Buckingham community desires to expand the boundaries of the planning area to match the Buckingham Planning Community.
-The community's proposed text seems to make the whole Buckingham area subject to the Rural Community Preserve-this has Bert Harris implications.
-Staff does not recommend expanding the planning area to match the Buckingham Planning Community.
+The community's proposed text seems to make the whole Buckingham Planning Community subject to the Rural Community Preserve-this has Bert Harris implications.
+In addition, the property owners in the area proposed for inclusion do not consent to participate in the restrictions proposed by this plan.
+Staff does not recommend expanding the Buckingham planning area to match the Buckingham Planning Community.
+Without the expansion of the Buckingham planning area, staff recommends transmittal of the revised Goal 17 below.